-The term 'Real Estate Appraisal' is included in the Investments edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Real Estate Appraisal' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Real estate appraisal refers to the procedure where an expert real estate appraiser creates a professional opinion on the value of a house, land, or other real property.
 It is also called land valuation and property valuation.
 The value the appraiser comes up with is typically the market value for the house or land in question.
 Many times real estate purchases and sales need an expert to perform an appraisal since they do not otherwise happen very often.
 Besides this, each property is totally unique, as is there location and condition.